matheus-beck/blog/_posts/2019-08-18-helping-daenerys-targaryen-using-c.md

 categories: presentation
 ---

-{% include image.html url="/blog/assets/daenerys.jpg" description="Daenerys of the House Targaryen, the First of Her Name, Breaker of Chains and Mother of Dragons" %}
+{% include image.html url="/blog/assets/daenerys.jpg" description="Daenerys of the House Targaryen, the First of Her Name, Breaker of Chains and Mother of Dragons :dragon_face:" %}

 <br>At the beginning of 2018 I took a class at UFBA, MATA40 - Algorithms and Data Structures, that made me solve a lot of programming execersices using a programming language called C.